 Why Visit Teri La Pass

-Teri La pass is located very near to Tibetan border in the Himalayas of Nepal.
-The trek enriches your experience in existing Tibetan cultures and Buddhist traditions.
+Teri La Pass trek enriches your experience in existing Tibetan cultures and Buddhist traditions.
 The pass is isolated in the rusty hills north of Upper Mustang.
 The Teri La pass is in close proximity with Damodar Mountain.
 The main attraction of Teri La pass is ancient villages of Nar Phu, monasteries and caves still remain untouched by modern civilizations.

 The trip to Teri La consists of enigmatic landscapes and terrain.
 The trek gives a panoramic view of Mustang region which was previously restricted to outsiders.
 Teri La trek is a natural trek outside your comfort zone.
 There aren’t fancy hotels, swimming pools and buffet dinner in the trek.
 The trip is through rough and uninhabited parts of Nepal.
 You will spend the night sleeping in tents and eat stock food or food made in the camp.